 The Commission will be looking to support innovative projects that are sustainable after the grant funds are expended, are replicable, and expand access for underserved residents and/or underserved communities.
 Projects that present outcome metrics (both clinical/health and cost/ROI) will be competitive.
-The Commission will look to invest in projects that build the capacity to deliver services in the community, differentiating the types of grants that the CHRC awards from the projects supported by HSCRC.
+The Commission will look to invest in projects that build the capacity to deliver services in the community, differentiating the types of grants that the CHRC awards from the projects supported by MDH, HSCRC, or others.